ataraxie/codeshovel/README.md

 ***Self-Hosted UI:*** You can also stand up a copy of the web interface on your own infrastructure.
 To do this, follow these steps:

-1. Clone the repostitory: `git clone git@github.com:ataraxie/codeshovel.git`
+1. Clone the repository: `git clone git@github.com:ataraxie/codeshovel.git`
 2. Edit the `.env` file to point to the right directories for caches.
 3. Start the web service: `docker-compose build && docker-compose up`
 4. Open the web service in your browser: `https://localhost:8080`